-Above all, avoid stores or websites that make "special offers".
-If you look at the right side of this page you'll see the current price, in US dollars, of one ounce of gold.
-When you buy a one-ounce coin, the price you are being asked to pay should be pretty close to that figure.
+Above all, avoid stores or websites that make “special offers”.
+If you look at the right side of this page you’ll see the current price, in US dollars, of one ounce of gold.
+When you buy a one-ounce coin, the price you are being asked to pay should be within 2% – 5% of the spot price.

-Here is a couple of reputable online dealers you can check out.
+Here are a few reputable online dealers you can check out.

 You can also explore the mints of the various countries that issue bullion gold coins.